 A Brief History of the Epping Ongar Railway

 In 1856 The Eastern Counties Railway (ECR), which later became part of the Great Eastern Railway (GER) opened a double track railway between Stratford and Loughton.
 A single-track extension between Loughton and Ongar was added in 1865.
 Increased usage on the line led to the building of double track between Loughton and Epping.
 At this point 50 trains operated between London and Loughton each day, with a further 22 continuing to Epping and 14 more to Ongar.
+Little changed in the intervening years.

 New Works Plan